 The true story of Whitey Bulger, the brother of a state senator and the most infamous violent criminal in the history of South Boston, who became an FBI informant to take down a Mafia family invading his turf.

-In a Senate hearing scene, when asked how many people he has arrested personally, J. Edgar Hoover (Billy Crudup) sheepishly admits, "I have never arrested anybody."
+In a Senate hearing scene, when asked how many people he has arrested personally, J. Edgar Hoover (Billy Crudup) sheepishly admits "I have never arrested anybody."
 In real life, this was a point of embarrassment to Hoover, and he decided to correct it.
-On May 1, 1936, FBI agents tracked down Alvin Carpis (played by Giovanni Ribisi in the film) in New Orleans.
-Hoover flew to New Orleans and personally arrested Karpis as he sat in his car outside his hideout.
+On May 1, 1936, FBI agents tracked down Alvin Carpis (played by Giovanni Ribisi in the film) in New Orleans, Louisiana.
+Hoover flew to New Orleans, and personally arrested Karpis as he sat in his car outside of his hideout.
 News reports of the arrest made Hoover a national hero, and solidified his image as a powerful law enforcement officer.
 However, Karpis later claimed that Hoover's involvement in his arrest was not quite so heroic.
-Supposedly, Hoover waited in a nearby FBI car while Federal agents surrounded Karpis as gunpoint.
+Supposedly, Hoover waited in a nearby FBI car while federal agents surrounded Karpis at gunpoint.
 Then Hoover walked over to Karpis and told him he was under arrest.
-When Hoover told the FBI agents, "Put the cuffs on him, boys" the FBI men realized they hadn't brought any handcuffs, and Karpis's hands had to be secured using an agent's necktie.
+When Hoover told the FBI agents "Put the cuffs on him, boys" the FBI men realized they hadn't brought any handcuffs, and Karpis' hands had to be secured using an agent's necktie.
 See more »

 Was this review helpful to you?